FeoreV/Themes/Discord/Release/README.md

-Readme (screenshots and other) in progress
+Readme (screenshots and other) in progress.